crewagreementworkshop/exploring_crew_agreements/pages/postcolonial.md

 permalink: /postcolonial/
 ---

-This discussion with researchers of colonized seafarers was hosted on on March 8, 2022.
+This discussion with researchers of colonized seafarers was hosted on March 8, 2022.

 _How might researchers better explore primary sources to write post-colonial maritime histories?_ This roundtable brought together scholars of British-Asiatic and British-African merchant seafarers to discuss the challenges of finding these workers in British imperial records.